Summary

 Write a function contract for any function that doesn’t already have one.
 Function contracts go just inside the function defintion, and look like:

-(The modifies clause is omitted, as we did not use it in this chapter.
-We will use the modifies clause in chapter 10.)
-The preconditions list any requirements your function has about the range of its parameters, and the postconditions describe the impact of calling the function (in this chapter, the postcondition always describes how the return value relates to the parameters.)
+Here, preconditions is a comma-separated list of any requirements your function has about the range of its parameters, and postconditions is a comma-separated list describing the impact of calling the function (in this chapter, the postcondition always describes how the return value relates to the parameters.)
 If you’re not sure what to write as the postcondition, try walking through your function with different parameters to get a sense for the pattern of what the function is doing in relation to the parameters.
 If you were given a Logika proof function, you will likely need to use it in the postcondition (and loop invariant) to describe the behavior.

 Step 2: Write loop invariant blocks